m0xpd/SubHarmonics/Hardware/Graphics/Input Stage Switching Behaviour.md

 this is won at the expense of still greater increases in the value of HIGH THRESHOLD.
 I have found that 470R is the largest value that can be used in SubHarmonics in order that the signal from the internal VCO is still detected.

-If we deliberately add 350mV of noise:
+If we deliberately add 350mV (pk-pk) of noise:

 <p width=100%, align="center">
 <img src="Noise%202.png" width="500">